 What happens when leaders must hold team members responsible for their failures, upsets, or mistakes?
 That’s the hard part—and it also makes great leaders stand out from the others.

-In fact, Harvest Business Review once found that 46% of 5,400 upper-level managers in the US, Europe, and Asia rated “too little” on “holds people accountable—firm when they don’t deliver.”
+In fact, Harvard Business Review once found that 46% of 5,400 upper-level managers in the US, Europe, and Asia rated “too little” on “holds people accountable—firm when they don’t deliver.”
 No one likes to be the “bad guy” or the “bearer of bad news,” after all.
 But it’s very important.

 So how do you hold your team accountable?
 To understand that, let’s first discuss what workplace accountability looks like on a day-to-day basis.